2020PB/police-brutality/reports/Oregon.md

 ### Police repeatedly shove protester | July 18th

-Footage from early on July 18th shows police repeatedly shoving a protester on the sidewalk.
+Footage from early on July 18th shows police repeatedly shoving a protester on the sidewalk near Park and Yamhill.
 Police appear to be walking the protesters backwards and while the protester was not walking quickly, he was obeying the police order.

 tags: protester, shove

 id: or-portland-90

-geolocation:
+geolocation: 45.5189515,-122.6810696

 **Links**